-Committee of the Whole – 16 October 2017 (Note: This meeting will be open to the public, beginning at 7pm.
-Agenda to be published on October 13th, available here.
+Committee of the Whole – 16 October 2017 (Note: This meeting was open to the public.
+Agenda and minutes can be found here.)

 On October 23, 2017, Council adoped the recommendation of the Committee of the Whole, namely "...that it be recommended to Council that the District move forward with Option 2 for the Cadboro Bay Bike Lanes and that staff come forward with further detail in this regard to a future meeting."
 That means that a buffered bicycle lane was selected as Council's preferred option for bicycle lanes on Cadboro Bay Road, and that staff have been directed to return to the Committee of the Whole with further information regarding alternatives within option 2, particularly related to expected project costs due to green conflict zone treatment and road asphalt rehabilitation.

 On March 26, 2018, Council adopted the recommendation of the Commitee of the Whole (of March 19, 2018) that final approval of the project be referred to the Estimates Committee.
 The report related to this issue can be found here.